EGFanTuan/FaceDect/README.md

 | OpenCV cannot open camera | Wrong camera id or permission | Try --cam-id 0/1; close other apps; check drivers |
 | Video writer failed | Codec/permission/path issues | Ensure output folder exists; try different output path/filename |
 | PyTorch/CUDA mismatch | Torch installed without matching CUDA | Reinstall torch for your CUDA, or use CPU device |

+### PyTorch install errors (no matching distribution found)

+Typical causes and fixes:
+- Python too old/new for the pinned torch: use Python 3.8–3.12.
+For 3.8, we auto-pin torch==2.2.*; for 3.9+ torch>=2.5.1.
+- Platform-specific wheel index missing: our requirements add the official PyTorch index for CUDA 12.1.
+For CPU-only install, use the CPU index command shown above.
+- Corporate mirror/proxy stripping extra-index: re-run with the explicit index-url flag or set PIP_EXTRA_INDEX_URL accordingly.

 ## FAQ